yangyangjuanjuan/DeepBindingDetection/README.md

 ------

-Apply deep learning on predicting TF binding sites
+Apply deep learning on predicting transcription factor (TF) binding sites
 ------

 To be finished...